All Episodes

 Would it be an antique, a sports car, a beautiful home, precious metals, stocks?

-Or should it be something more precious, like liberty?
+Or, or should it be something more precious, like liberty?

 Shouldn't we desire to secure that inheritance for them, for their children, and then theirs?

-I'm going to read I always love ending with something from Ronald Reagan, and these are his words from the third State of the Union speech.
+And these are his words from the third State of the Union speech.

-And I hope that you can take solace in them, and that you will take courage in them and be incentivized by them.
+And I hope that you can take solace in them and that you will take courage in them and be incentivized by them, for they are as true today as they were when he first spoke them.

-He said, How can we not believe in the greatness of America?
+He said, how can we not believe in the greatness of America?

-How can we not do what is right and needed to preserve this last best hope of man on earth after all our struggles to restore America to revive confidence in our country, hope for the future after all our hard-won victories earned through the patience and courage of every single citizen?
+After all our struggles to restore America, to revive confidence in our country, hope for the future, after all our hard-won victories earned through the patience and courage of every single citizen, we cannot, must not, and will not turn back.

 We will finish our job.